 Taking Stock of Progress under the Clean Development Mechanism (2004)

-by Jane Ellis, Jan Corfee-Morlot and Harald Winkler
+Jane Ellis, Jan Corfee-Morlot and Harald Winkler

 This paper looks at the achievements of the CDM to date in the context of wider private and public flows of investment into developing countries.
 The paper also raises some questions about the ability the CDM to act as a bridge towards achievement of cost-effective GHG mitigation across different countries and regions over time while also advancing sustainable development objectives in developing countries.

-Major publication: Greenhouse Gas Emissions Trading and Project-based Mechanisms (2004)
+Main publication: Greenhouse Gas Emissions Trading and Project-based Mechanisms (2004)

 This book presents a selection of papers from an international workshop co-sponsored by the OECD and Concerted Action on Tradeable Emissions Permits (CATEP), to discuss key research and policy issues relating to the design and implementation of these instruments.
 The papers cover the experience of developing and transition countries with greenhouse gas emissions trading and project-based mechanisms.
 In addition, the papers examine the use of tradeable permits in policy mixes and harmonisation of emissions trading schemes, as well as transition issues relating to greenhouse gas emissions trading markets.